EricssonResearch/spindump/Usage.md

 Sets the tool to use always addresses (--addresses) or when possible, DNS names (--names) in its output.
 The use of names is the default.

+    --relative
+    --absolute

+Timestamps output by Spindump can be represented as absolute time from epoch, or relative from the first shown event.
+Default is absolute.

     --report-spins
     --not-report-spins
     --report-spin-flips